RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/Plur1bus_Reddit_comments_2025-11-07.md

 https://old.reddit.com/r/Pluribus_TVshow/comments/1pfu7ac/can_you_guys_please_chill_on_the_semi_spoilers_in/nsmhu1l/

 Deport-happy, I.C.E.
 U.S.A.
 December 2025 Apple "walled graden" app store consumers, deport immigrants happy USA consumers, block-happy Reddit consumers mindsets.
 When there are episodes released a week apart, why would you be visiting a subreddit on Reddit Internet when you haven't even had 60 minutes to watch an episode?
-Why sped time hanging out in a dedicated independent media space for show discussion **spending free time / spare time** on Reddit?
+Why spend countdown time hanging out in a dedicated independent  media space for show discussion spending free time / spare time on Reddit?

 The media ecology of this show is mind-blowing.
 Breaking Badness.